 The exhibition presents very different artistic approaches by nine international artists, 4 of them from the US: Martha Hipley, Rindon Johnson, Rachel Rossin and Alfredo Salazar-Caro.
 Rachel Rossin is also part of the New Museum’s and Rhizome’s recently released VR App exhibition First Look.
 Together with Wiliam Roberton, Alfredo Salazar-Caro conceived the first VR museum for VR art, DiMoDA, widely presented across the US and Europe.

 The VR experiences in the exhibition The Unframed World: Virtual Reality as an artistic medium for the 21st century all are embedded in installations, projections, video works or sculptures by each artist in the exhibition space.
 Therefore the exhibition offers not only a virtual and immersive experience but also a real and physical one.
 The artistic works in the exhibition convey the aesthetic potential of Virtual Reality and examine its role as a critical medium for reflection on states of being in the world today.
 The works address architecture and urbanity, bodily perception and physical laws, social issues, poetry, performance, gender, and identity.
+It is amazing that modern technology that is often powered by circuit boards that you can find at places similar to Gumstix can facilitate such an emotive experience.

 The desire of humanity to become immersed and to delve into new worlds has always been present—like the inner chambers of Egyptian pyramids, the frescoed rooms of the Renaissance, panoramas or vast cinema screens.
 Looking at a flat surface remains a passive experience for the viewer, ever aware of the limited screen and the real environment.
 In Virtual Reality, the beholder now perceives surroundings in a 360-degree all-round range in 3D from a personal point of view and explores them using a head-mounted display, a controller, and body movement.
 As an active component and central point, the viewer or user moves around in the illusionary space and senses a self-presence as well as the proportions and dimensions of the surroundings.
 In the exhibition, the visitor becomes a part of virtual artworks, which are thereby lifted from the pedestal of sublime admiration and brought closer to the reality of the viewer’s life.